BobKardell/Intrusion_Response_Lab-app/README.md

 # Intrusion_Response_Lab-app
 Intrusion Response Lab application only
-The Lob is a small, fast, extensible, portable intrusion application to conduct an investigation on an Windows based machine.
+The Lab is a small, fast, extensible, portable intrusion application to conduct an investigation on an Windows based machine.

 The application is:
   Small - only uses a few megabytes of space for the full application.